 Over the past decade or so, a new racket sport has been rapidly sweeping the nation, growing in popularity and introducing its hybrid brand of tennis and ping pong to children, adults, and especially seniors, all across the country.
 The sport’s growth isn’t stopping anytime soon, in part because it’s fun, inexpensive and easy to learn.

-The sport is called pickleball, and it’s coming, if it hasn’t already yet, to a public space near you - which has been already been a problem for residents in towns across the country, including Berkeley, California; York, Maine; North Saanich, British Columbia; Squamish, British Columbia; Ridgewood, New Jersey; Provincetown, Massachusetts; Maui, Hawaii; West Linn, Oregon and State College, Pennsylvania.
+The sport is called pickleball, and it’s coming, if it hasn’t already yet, to a public space near you - which has been already been a problem for residents in towns across the continent, including Berkeley, California; York, Maine; North Saanich, British Columbia; Squamish, British Columbia; Ridgewood, New Jersey; Provincetown, Massachusetts; Maui, Hawaii; West Linn, Oregon and State College, Pennsylvania.

 And now it’s a problem in Chestnut Hill.
 More specifically, it’s a problem at the Water Tower Recreation Center, where it is annoying the heck out of nearby neighbors.
 It’s not the sport itself that they object to.
 It’s the noise that it creates.